nod-ai/SHARK-ModelDev/python/turbine_models/custom_models/benchmark-stateless-llama.md

 ```
 The model weights will then be saved in the current directory as `Llama_2_7b_chat_hf_f16_int4.safetensors`.

+Then, check the run_all method in the StateUpdateModule class in python/turbine_models/custom_models/stateless_llama.py.
+It is defaulted to run the second vicuna (# of tokens to benchmark) 10 times.
+Change this if you want to benchmark a different number of tokens.

 To generate the vmfb for the benchmark
 ```
 python python/turbine_models/custom_models/stateless_llama.py --compile_to=vmfb --hf_auth_token=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 --external_weights="safetensors" --quantization="int4" --precision="f16"